f5devcentral/f5-agility-labs-nginx/docs/class10/module7/lab2/lab2.rst

 .. note:: Congratulations, you configured your API Gateway to validate the JWT token from Keycloak.

 .. note:: Check your Version 1 is still using API Key authentication.
+Note the ``/colors`` endpoint is not available v1.